 - Cyrus, the clone-son of Evil Albino Caulder/Stolos in Advance Wars: Days of Ruin.
 Same goes for Isabella/Catleia, an Opposite-Sex Clone.

-- Celestial-blooded characters in the disputably-canon Neverwinter Nights games and the definitely non-canon fan modules almost always show up with white or silver hair, very pale skin, and golden eyes.
+- Celestial-blooded characters in Neverwinter Nights games and fan modules almost always show up with white or silver hair, very pale skin, and golden eyes.

 - The Echani as a species in Knights of the Old Republic all have pale skin, silver-white hair, and silver eyes.
-They're members in good standing of the Republic, and are generally extremely loyal.
+They're members in good standing of the Republic, and are generally extremely loyal, though their alignment depends on whomever they're currently loyal to.

 - Deus Ex's J.C.
 Denton can be an albino, but his appearance is semi-customizable anyway.